Code-Institute-Submissions/Root-One/README.md

 3. Once **requirements.txt** is installed run **heroku local -f Procfile.local** from your virtual environment.
 4. The project will now run on [localhost](http://127.0.0.1:5000)
 5. Make changes to the code and if you think it belongs in here then just submit a pull request

+## Credits

+Thanks given to the Code Institute for guidance and teaching to assist in making this app.
+Thanks also given to Root One for providing of content and testing of App usability.
+Other organisation's content that assisted in the creation of this web app:
+	- W3schools
+	- DJango official documentation
+	- Assistance for troubleshooting with Stack Overflow